Nisser111/team-management-app/README.md

 ### External API

-My app has an option to send an email notification when new employee has his/her new team.
-This is another microservice in the application.
-I used Twilio service SendGrid to provide this functionality.
+My app sends email notifications via SendGrid (Twilio) when a user is assigned to a new team, either by adding or editing them.
+This happens automatically on team changes.
+There's also a manual email endpoint, but it's unused in the frontend.

 ## Future of project